How to Build a Home Gym: 6 Critical Pieces of Equipment

 If you have your home gym in a garage, you might not care about the floor…

 …But if it’s just a room in your house, or maybe a rental space that you don’t want to damage, consider getting some protective flooring for an area to deadlift in.

-Some simple mats could do as well, or you could invest in a puzzle flooring specifically designed for the purpose (affiliate link).
+Some simple mats could do as well, or you could invest in a puzzle flooring specifically designed for the purpose.

 Conclusion on Home Gym Equipment

-If you set your home gym build up with the equipment mentioned in this article…
+If you set your home gym to build up with the equipment mentioned in this article…

-…You will get a safe, sturdy, and lasting workout space for your personal use for a price of $1663.
+…You will get a safe, sturdy, and lasting workout space for your personal use for a price of less than $1,5k.

 That may seem like a big chunk of cash, but considering the benefits it brings (personal lifting-space for possibly a lifetime without having to pay gym memberships), I’d say its a very sound investment.